 Tamping with a government record can range from creating or selling false identification cards to falsifying documents used to establish residency in order to enroll a child in a preferred school district.
 Depending upon the type of document used in the commission of this offense, an alleged wrongdoer could face anywhere from misdemeanor to felony-level charges, resulting in a more severe punishment.
 For example, if you knowingly use or present a false form of insurance, you could be charged with a class B misdemeanor.
 However, actually creating false forms of identification or insurance with the intent to defraud could qualify as a second degree felony.
 Undoubtedly, a misdemeanor arrest is significant however, a felony conviction can be both life altering and tragic.
 Even innocently intended actions can result in an arrest for tampering with a government record, which is why you need experienced legal counsel to help you.

 Keep in mind that if investigators contact you with questions about the crime of which you are being accused, do not make any statements without having a Fort Worth tampering with a government record defense attorney by your side.
 As most people are aware, anything you say can and most definitely will be used against you in court, so don’t take unnecessary chances representing yourself.
 A criminal defense attorney will be able to review your legal options, advise you of your rights, and help you to proceed in your case with the most solid and effective defense strategies possible.
-Don’t sacrifice your rights – contact the Fulgham Law Firm, P.C. today to learn more about how our seasoned criminal defense attorneys can make a difference for you.
+Don’t sacrifice your rights – contact the Fulgham Law Firm, P.C. today to learn more about how our seasoned criminal defense attorney can make a difference for you.

 Tampering with a Government Record